viczam/makeen-hapi/readme.md

 A back-end development platform for rapid application development that is battle tested production ready.

-Makeen promotes a pluggable architecture that allows you to use a broad range of pre-developed plugins which provide all the functionality a modern application might need: user,  storage, mailing, database, CRUD routing etc.
+Makeen promotes a pluggable architecture that allows you to use a broad range of pre-developed plugins which provide all the functionality a modern application might need: user,  storage, mailing, database, REST API, documentation, backend performance monitoring, CLI and cloud (AW & Azure) virtual instances mangement.

 ----------